 Earning points for free flights: 3/5

-You could start your journey off with 80,000 bonus NAB Rewards points – equal to 40,000 Velocity points – when applying for this card by May 31 2017, being approved and spending at least $2,500 on everyday purchases within the first 90 days.
+You could start your journey off with 60,000 bonus NAB Rewards points – equal to 30,000 Velocity points – when you apply, are approved and spend at least $2,500 on everyday purchases within the first 60 days.

 On this spend and as you continue to transact, you'll also receive the equivalent of 1.5 Velocity points per Aussie dollar charged overseas and with Webjet in Australia (excluding flight bookings with AirAsia, Jetstar and Scoot), and the equivalent of one Velocity point per dollar at department and hardware stores.